 Sources: SaaS Capital Index, BVP Cloud Index, Aventis Advisors.
 See our full reconciliation for which index applies to which use case.

-How the Three Indices Have Moved, 2018 to 2026
+How the Median Has Moved, 2018 to 2026

 SaaS Capital Index